khronokernel/khronokernel.github.io/_posts/2021-11-22-PCIE-ETHERNET.md

 * MacPro1,1-3,1 (2006-8): 8254X
 * MacPro4,1-5,1 (2009-12): 82574L

-However as of Big Sur/Monterey no native Macs use Intel.
+However as of Ventura, Apple has removed these drivers.
 Additionally Apple maintains the i210 kexts solely for Thunderbolt docks, and i225 support was added into AppleIntelI210Ethernet.kext with macOS Catalina.

 ## Dock Recommendations